pepone/redhat-rpm-config/buildflags.md

   it possible to unwind the stack (using C++ `throw` or Rust panics) from C callback functions if a C library supports non-local exits from them (e.g., via `longjmp`).
+* `-fasynchronous-unwind-tables`: Generate full unwind information covering all program points.
+This is required for support of asynchronous cancellation and proper unwinding from signal handlers.
+It also makes performance and debugging tools more useful because unwind information is available without having to install (and load) debugging ienformation.
+(Not enabled on armhfp due to architectural differences in stack management.)
 * `-Wp,-D_GLIBCXX_ASSERTIONS`: Enable lightweight assertions in the C++ standard library, such as bounds checking for the subscription operator on vectors.
 (This flag is added to both `CFLAGS` and